 SOPHOS (our anti-virus providers) have produced a useful guide for how to stay safe on the internet click here to download.

-Trinity School is committed to ensuring that our pupils are safe online and as such we have ICT guides in place (available to view in our Parent’s Handbook, the relevant section can be viewed here).
+Trinity School is committed to ensuring that our pupils are safe online and as such we have ICT guides in place (available to view in our Parent’s Handbook).
 We have a school network of computers, all of which can connect to the Internet.
 Our network environment provide filters which help to protect our pupils.

 We regularly, through assemblies, freeze days, lessons and tutorials, inform students on topics and concerns around Internet Safety, Cyberbullying and the safe use of Social Networking sites.
 Pupils are taught to be aware of current issues surrounding the use of the Internet and we actively encourage responsible online behavior and embed important principles such as